 8.3Furthermore, if you believe that DeskTime has unlawfully processed your Personal Data, you have the right to submit a complaint to DeskTime by using the contact information provided below, or you may submit complaint to a respective data protection supervisory authority in your country.

 8.4If you are an individual whose Personal Data has been provided to DeskTime by the Client (e.g. employee of the Client), please contact the Client to exercise your rights as a Data Subject stated above.

 8.5In case DeskTime receives complaint or request from individual, whose Personal Data has been provided to DeskTime by the Client, exercising his/her rights as a Data Subject, DeskTime will not respond to such complaint or request without prior written authorization by the Client.

 9.1DeskTime uses reasonable organizational, technical, and administrative measures to protect the confidentiality, integrity, and availability of Personal Data.
-Unfortunately, no data transmission or storage system is guaranteed to be 100% secure, therefore we cannot guarantee absolute security of information.
 We encourage Users, Clients and their end-users to take care of their own Personal Data as well as Personal Data in their possession and set strong passwords for DeskTime account, limit access to computer and browser by signing out after end of session, and as possible avoid providing DeskTime with any sensitive information, disclosure of which could cause substantial harm to Data Subject.